 One simple yet effective strategy is encouraging employees to save as a percentage rather than a dollar amount while making annual increases as they work towards 15%.

 We can help here.

 Designing a strong retirement plan is the first step, but checking in periodically on plan progress and employee engagement is also important to ensure staff members are on track toward their goals.
 You may find that certain plan design features work better for your organization than others, so don’t be afraid to make minor plan adjustments along the way.

-GuideStone can partner with you and your organization in assessing your plan’s health.
+GuideStone can work with you and your organization in assessing your plan’s health.
 Integrating payroll fees with your retirement plan allows GuideStone to provide an overall plan wellness assessment.